Universal thermodynamic topological classes of static black holes in Conformal Killing Gravity: Topological classes of static black holes in CKG background

-$(i)$ We first consider cases where the CKG parameter is positive, while constraining the inversion temperature parameter to
+We first consider cases where the CKG parameter is positive, while constraining the inversion temperature parameter to

-We proceed to study the asymptotic characteristics of the vector field $\phi$ in the vicinity of the boundary described by Eq. (\ref{jj1}).
-This boundary is represented by the closed contour $C = I_1 \cup I_2 \cup I_3 \cup I_4$, where each segment $I_i$ is expressed as follows:
+We proceed to study the asymptotic characteristics of $\phi$ in the vicinity of the boundary described by Eq. (\ref{jj1}), this boundary is represented by the closed contour $C = I_1 \cup I_2 \cup I_3 \cup I_4$, where each segment $I_i$ is expressed as follows:

 The contour $C$ encompasses the complete parameter space of relevance.
 Importantly, the design of $\phi$ ensures its orthogonality to the segments $I_2$ and $I_4$ \cite{G1}, which indicates that the primary asymptotic behavior of $\phi$ are determined along $I_1$ and $I_3$.
 As $r_h$ approaches either $r_m$ or infinity, The vector $\phi$ demonstrates a shift directed towards the left, with its angle determined by the component value \(\phi^\Theta\) .
 To visually explore the connection between the inversion temperature parameter and the horizon radius, we refer to \cite{mm8,mm9} for the exact values of parameters employed in this study.
 The relationship between $r_{h} / r_0$ and $\beta/ r_0$ is depicted in FIG.(\ref{meng1}), with $P r_0^2$, $q / r_0$, and $\lambda / r_0$ held constant at $0.1$.
 Importantly, the annihilation/generation points appear at specific $\beta_{c}$ values and must meet the following conditions: